Hike & Bike: Southwest Ohio

 Little Miami Scenic Trail

-This 78-mile trail through southeast Ohio’s Miami Valley winds its way along rivers and through small towns as it stretches from rural Hamilton County to the city of Springfield in Clark County.
+This 78-mile trail through southwest Ohio’s Miami Valley winds its way along rivers and through small towns as it stretches from rural Hamilton County to the city of Springfield in Clark County.
 John Bryan State Park and Caesar Creek State Park can both be reached from the trail.

 Xenia to Yellow Springs